Madakaripura Waterfall: The Full Guide for 2024!

 How to Get to Madakaripura Waterfall

 Given its relative remoteness, no public transportation goes to Madakaripura.
-This can be problematic for the casual backpacker.

-The easiest way to reach Madakaripura without an organized tour is to rent a scooter in Probolinggo and go by yourself (or with a buddy at the back).
+The easiest way to reach Madakaripura without an organized tour is to rent a scooter in Probolinggo and go by yourself (or with a buddy at the back)

-How to get from Probolinggo to Madakaripura Waterfall
+By Scooter from Probolinggo to Madakaripura Waterfall

 Probolinggo is the gateway to Madakaripura and Bromo.
 To get to this small city, take a train from Surabaya, Malang, or Yogyakarta.
-Buses are even more convenient as they stop right next to Terminal Banyuangga, the starting point of this guide.

 Pro tip: If you arrive in Probolinggo in the afternoon, you’re better off spending the night in the city and going to Madakaripura (and Bromo) the next day.